jamiegcan/a-place-for-salvador-allende/a_place_for_salvador_allende.md

 * A big commemorative medal dedicated to Allende and the nationalization of copper.
   * On one side, a portrait of Allende up to the shoulders, surrounded by text along the rim: "Dr. Salvador Allende G. President of the Republic of Chile".
-  * On the other side, a depiction of a [Chilean presidential flag](https://upload.wikimedia.org/wikipedia/commons/thumb/8/8e/Bandera_del_presidente_de_Chile.svg/1500px-Bandera_del_presidente_de_Chile.svg.png) waving up high behind various Chilean citizens, including a parent and infant, a farmer, a soldier, an architect and a miner.
+  * On the other side, a depiction of a [Chilean presidential flag](https://upload.wikimedia.org/wikipedia/commons/thumb/8/8e/Bandera_del_presidente_de_Chile.svg/1500px-Bandera_del_presidente_de_Chile.svg.png) waving up high behind various Chilean citizens, including a mother and child, a farmer, a soldier, an architect and a miner.
 The top text along the rim reads "Owners of our own destiny"; on the bottom it reads "1970 - 1976", the years which Allende would've served as president if he were to complete a six-year term.
 * A piece of the original wall from after the bombing of the La Moneda Palace in 1973.
 * A memorial plate that reads: "In this section of the La Moneda Palace, the President of the Republic Dr. Salvador Allende Gossens died on 11 September 1973".
-* (Not seen in photo) On the opposite wall, a memorial plate listing the names of "staff of President Salvador Allende who gave their lives on 11 September 1973 in defense of the La Moneda Palace, democracy and liberty".
+* (Not seen in photo) On the opposite wall, another memorial plate listing the names of "collaborators of President Salvador Allende who gave their lives on 11 September 1973 in defense of the La Moneda Palace, democracy and liberty".

 _[[ID 14](http://www.abacq.org/calle/index.php?2009/03/07/330-rancagua-chile)] Monument to Salvador Allende at Rancagua, O'Higgins Region, Chile ([Photo](https://commons.wikimedia.org/wiki/File:Monumento_Salvador_Allende_Gossens,_en_Alameda_Bernardo_O%22higgins_comuna_de_Rancagua.jpg) by Marco Antonio Correa Flores, CC BY-SA 4.0)_

 ![Monument to Salvador Allende at Rancagua, O'Higgins Region, Chile - description follows.](assets/14_Chile_Rancagua_Monumento-Salvador-Allende.jpg)

-The bust of Allende by sculptor Gregorio Berchenko is made of copper, the same resource that Allende nationalized to assert Chile's economic independence, much to the hostile reaction of the US government and businesses from whom the copper mines were taken.
+The bust of Allende by sculptor Gregorio Berchenko is made of copper, the same resource that Allende nationalized to assert Chile's economic independence, much to the hostile reaction of the US government and businesses whom the copper mines were taken from.

 The bust is framed within a white quadrilateral pillar that stands alongside two others.
 The pillar on the viewer's left has a large star drilled onto its upper half.
 The pillar on the right looks empty, but the article at _Una calle Salvador Allende_ says that it contains an excerpt from Allende's last speech.
 The star, the different textures across the three pillars, and the subtle line that divides the upper and lower parts of the pillars evoke the image of the flag of Chile.
 This monument was inaugurated on January 2009.